SPDX-License-Identifier: GPL-2.0-or-later

 if self.settings.restart_dhcp:

-return_code_service_restart = process_management.service_restart(
+return_code_service_restart = utils.process_management.service_restart(

 service_name